Advice and activities to support your mental and physical health during the coronavirus pandemic

 - Engage your senses

 Pick out a favourite item of clothing and put it on: think about how it feels.
-Then pour yourself a cup or tea, coffee or fruit juice and drink it slowly.
+Then pour yourself a cup of tea, coffee or fruit juice and drink it slowly.

 Have a long bath or shower, thinking about the feel of the water.
 You can also take the time to smell something pleasant and think about how it makes you feel happier.

-Look an object and study it in detail – what texture, colour, shapes can you see?
+Look at an object and study it in detail – what texture, colour, shapes can you see?

 Breathe in for 4 seconds, hold your breathe for 7 seconds and breathe out for 8 seconds.
 Repeat this 5 times.

 - Distract yourself